g33kay/datasciencecoursera/README.md

-# datasciencecoursera
+# DATASCIENCECOURSERA
-This is the repository I would be using for my courses on Coursera
+This is the repository I would be using for my courses on Coursera!